wp-plugins/loginradius-for-wordpress/readme.txt

 Let your users log in, comment and share via their accounts on popular social networks such as Facebook, Google, Twitter, Vkontakte and over 20 more!

 == Description ==
-Enable social login and social sharing on Wordpress websites by letting users log in through their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more! <br /><br />
+Enable social login and social sharing on Wordpress websites by letting users log in through their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more!

-Just install this FREE plugin and enable:<br /><br />
+= Just install this FREE plugin and enable =

-<b>1) Social login </b>- Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more.
-This will increase your sign-up rate up to 150% and you can quickly build a loyal customer base!<br /><br />
+1) Social login - Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more.
+This will increase your sign-up rate up to 150% and you can quickly build a loyal customer base!<br />

-<b>2) Social Sharing </b>- Let users share your web contents on over 90 social networks resulting into dramatic increase in referral traffic.<br /><br />
+2) Social Sharing - Let users share your web contents on over 90 social networks resulting into dramatic increase in referral traffic.<br />

-<b>3) Social Commenting </b>- Your users can now post comment with their social IDs.
-Option available to auto approve comments for social ID providers.<br /><br />
+3) Social Commenting - Your users can now post comment with their social IDs.
+Option available to auto approve comments for social ID providers.<br />

-<b>4) User Profile Data & Social Analytics </b>- Every time a user logs in, it fetches user profile data and store them in your WordPress database.
-These data and IP based data are used to present a unique social analytics to understand your userbase.<br /><br />
+4) User Profile Data & Social Analytics - Every time a user logs in, it fetches user profile data and store them in your WordPress database.
+These data and IP based data are used to present a unique social analytics to understand your userbase.<br />

-<b>5) Single sign-on </b>- Enable single sign-on in your WordPress multisite website.
-Our plugin support both domain-based and/or directory based features of multisite WordPress.<br /><br />
+5) Single sign-on - Enable single sign-on in your WordPress multisite website.
+Our plugin support both domain-based and/or directory based features of multisite WordPress.

 = Plugin Live Demo =
 * Wordpress: http://wordpress.loginradius.com